ycechungAI/goose/documentation/docs/guides/goose-permissions.md

        |

 :::warning
-`Autonoumous Mode` is applied by default.
+`Autonomous Mode` is applied by default.
 :::

 ## Configuring Goose Mode